 You can make a loop around the canal in about 20 minutes.

-For a long time, all I knew of Copenhagen was that it was home to Christiana, a 17-acre self-governing commune established in 1971 in a former military area southeast of the city center.
+All I knew of Copenhagen for a long time was that it was home to Christiana, a 17-acre self-governing commune established in 1971 in a former military area southeast of the city center.

 The Danish authorities allowed the residents of Christiana to co-exist despite the commune's open sales of marijuana.

-Over the years, the drug trade has resulted in several violent incidents, the latest of which was in 2016, according to the Wikipedia page.
+Over the years, the drug trade has resulted in several violent incidents, the latest in 2016, according to the Wikipedia page.

-It sounds like an interesting place for a walk; however, I ran out of time in Copenhagen before I could visit.
+It sounds like an interesting place for a walk; however, I ran out of time in Copenhagen before visiting.

 Additional Points of Interest